Do you know how most people buy sofas?

-- The length Measurement – measure between the outside part of each armrest because that’s where it is the widest.
+- The length Measurement – measure between the outside part of each armrest because that’s where it is the widest point.

 - Measure height of the sofa, whether it’s a two-seater, recliner, or corner couch, is measured from the lowest point on the floor to the backrest’s highest point.
 Remember to account for the legs, unless you can take them out for a doorway’s tight fit.

-- The width of the sofa is measured from the seat’s outside edge to the deepest point of the backrest.
+- The width of the couch is measured from the seat’s outside edge to the deepest point of the backrest.

 Pro tip: If you want to know how to measure a recliner, you have to account for the recline angle when you calculate total depth.
 That way, you can check if you have good wall clearance before setting it up.

-WARNING: Some sofa size calculators refer to sofa length as width and sofa width as depth.
+WARNING: Some sofa size calculators refer to length as width and as depth.